Getting your Trinity Audio player ready...

 Sin Alerion

 “What is it?
-What does the shimmering show you?”
+What does your spell say?”

 Malvic the Chaos-Ryder